langgenius/dify/api/README.md

    flask run --host 0.0.0.0 --port=5001 --debug
    ```
 7. Setup your application by visiting http://localhost:5001/console/api/setup or other apis...
-8. If you need to debug local async processing, you can run `celery -A app.celery worker -P gevent -c 1 --loglevel INFO -Q dataset,generation,mail`, celery can do dataset importing and other async tasks.
+8. If you need to debug local async processing, you **must** start celery worker by:
+    ```bash
+    celery -A app.celery worker -P gevent -c 1 --loglevel INFO -Q dataset,generation,mail
+    ```
+    celery can do dataset importing and other async tasks.